 - Research project proposal, including a description of the project and your research design (maximum: 500 words)

-Submit your proposal no later than 4:00 PM on April 15, 2019, to the Center for Undergraduate Research and Fellowships (CURF) via the student application.
-A special awards sub-committee will review proposals, and funds will be transferred to successful applicants’ departments for disbursement.
+Submit your proposal no later than 4:00 PM on April 1, 2019, to the Center for Undergraduate Research and Fellowships (CURF) via the student application.
+Proposals will be reviewed by a special awards sub-committee, and funds will be transferred to successful applicants’ departments for disbursement.
 Questions?
 Contact Dr. Eugenie Birch (email@example.com) or Dr. David Brownlee (firstname.lastname@example.org)